hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 can sign off on the next transition.
 (It is, of course, not necessary that $SB = HB$; only that these weight conditions are satisfied.)

-**Important:** Given the current set of Heiro admin transactions, and the requirement that staking elections be done to only active nodes, it is not possible to satisfy the above inequalities on $SB$ and $\mathbb{B}$ while changing more than 1/3 of the weight in the network in a single transition.
+**Important:** Given the current set of Hiero admin transactions, and the requirement that staking elections be done to only active nodes, it is not possible to satisfy the above inequalities on $SB$ and $\mathbb{B}$ while changing more than 1/3 of the weight in the network in a single transition.